ghugemaroti/Bag_of_Words_model/README.md

 # Bag of Words Meets Bags of Popcorn

-This is the kaggele competition.
+This is the kaggle competition.
 In this we are performing sentiment analysis on the dataset ( https://www.kaggle.com/c/word2vec-nlp-tutorial ) having  movies reviews.

 Our Aim is to predict the movies reviews by training the given train data set and applying the predictions on the test dataset and unlabeled train data.